iobroker-community-adapters/ioBroker.tankerkoenig/docs/en/doc_tankerkoenig_en.md

 ## Configuration
 ### API key
 The API key can be obtained at [website Tankerkönig](https://creativecommons.tankerkoenig.de/#about).
-It is a 36 digit code that has to be entered in this field.
+It is a 36-digit code that has to be entered in this field.

 ### Stations
 Up to 10 gas stations can be queried.
 To do this, you need to enter the gas station ID.
 You can get the ID for each gas station on tankerkoenig.de.
 It is also 36 digits long.